AMLP yields in the week

 Generally, MLP yields move in the same direction as Treasury yields in the long term.
 MLP yields trade at a spread over Treasuries, as investors expect a risk premium for the additional risk undertaken over risk-free Treasuries.

-In the long term, if Treasury yields fall—assuming there isn’t a change to the spread—energy MLP yields should also fall.
+In the long term, if Treasury yields fall and the spread doesn’t change, energy MLP yields should also fall.
 This could mean a rise in MLP unit prices.
-A decline in yields means cheaper credit availability in order for an MLP to fuel growth.
-An expansion or contraction of the spread between MLP and Treasury yields would imply a higher or lower risk perception for an MLP, respectively.
+A decline in yields means cheaper capital availability in order for an MLP to fuel growth.
+An expansion or contraction of the spread between MLP and Treasury yields would imply a higher or lower risk perception, respectively, for an MLP.